 - Sift the flour and salt into a mixing bowl.

-- Using your fingertips, rub in the butter until the mixture resembles fine breadcrumbs.
+- Using your fingertips, rub in the butter until the flour mixture resembles the texture of coarse sand.

 - Make a well in the center and add the egg and milk.
 Mix everything to make a smooth dough.